kitplummer/cv/kp-resume.md

 ### Profile

-A technology architect and engineer focused on open source development, software delivery operations, and emergent innovation culture.
+A technology architect and engineer focused on distributed computing, open source development, software delivery operations, and emergent innovation culture.

 ---